Student partnership agreement

 Agreement news and updates

-Three working groups have been established to progress work on the three work streams, which are: student mental health; learning resources; and sustainability and the environment.
+Three working groups were established to progress work on the work streams, which are: student mental health; learning resources; and sustainability and the environment.
 Latest news from the SPA is available on the HISA website.
 Some highlights include:

 Mental health service review.
 The university is conducting a service review that will look at mental health support within the university.

 Healthy, Happy You.
 The annual health awareness event will take place from the 19th February to the 2nd March 2018, with a full schedule of events including mental health awareness and volunteering for wellbeing as themes.

 Virtual Learning Environment (VLE) review.
 Our current VLE is Blackboard.
 A review of the VLE with a view to replacement by a new version is taking place.
 Four possible alternatives are being reviewed by staff and student representatives.

 If you would like to know more about any of these activities, contact a HISA representative or firstname.lastname@example.org.